astropy/astropy/docs/io/unified.rst

 not contain right space padding.
 It will accept left space padding.
 The same applies to the logical format L.

-The integer formats (decimal integer, binary, octal, hexidecimal) map to the I, B, O, and Z TDISP formats respectively.
+The integer formats (decimal integer, binary, octal, hexadecimal) map to the I, B, O, and Z TDISP formats respectively.
 Integer formats do not accept a zero padded format string or a format string with no left padding defined (a width is required in the TDISP format standard for the Integer formats).